marcodyga/nmr_autosampler_arduino/README.md

 | Keypad            | GPLv3        | https://github.com/Chris--A/Keypad                    |
 | Keypad_I2C        | GPLv3/LGPLv3 | https://github.com/joeyoung/arduino_keypads           |

+## Setup

+Download the latest version of the [Arduino IDE](https://www.arduino.cc/en/software).
+Install the [libraries](https://www.arduino.cc/en/guide/libraries) listed in the paragraph above.
+Then, connect your autosampler's Arduino to your PC via USB, and compile and upload the sketch "autosampler.ino".

+You'll probably want to set up the autosampler control software on your PC next.
+Continue with the installation of the [webinterface](https://github.com/marcodyga/nmr_autosampler_webapp).

 ## Licence

 This code is available under the conditions of [GNU General Public Licence version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or any later version.